hexagonix/Doc/Hexagonix/README.en.md

 <div align="justify">

 When starting the system, you will be asked to enter a username and password.
-For the first use, use
+For the first use, use:

 ```
 User: root